By Faye M Smith

 The DASH Diet has been touted as one of the best weight-loss regimes around, having impressed many American health experts.

-The diet does just that, but it also does much more, with research suggesting that the DASH diet can help the sufferers of other chronic conditions (including gout, high cholesterol, diabetes, stroke, osteoporosis and some forms of cancer).
+And while the diet does just that, it also does much more.
+In fact, research suggests that the DASH diet can help the sufferers of other chronic conditions (including gout, high cholesterol, diabetes, stroke, osteoporosis and some forms of cancer).
 It also works for those simply looking to shed a few pounds!

 So how does it work?
 Unlike other faddy diets, DASH promotes a healthy long-term lifestyle for everyone.
 Exercise is key, and there are no 'quick fix' low-carb or fasting plans.
 Instead, DASH is an eating plan that only allows 'real' or 'natural' foods.